Blendify/blender-manual/trunk/blender_docs/manual/data_system/datablocks.rst

 ==========================

-It's good to be aware of how Blender, handles datab-blocks life-time, when they are freed and why.
+It's good to be aware of how Blender, handles data-blocks life-time, when they are freed and why.

 Blender follows the general rule that data which isn't used, will be freed.